citycoins/protocol/README.md

 - local
 - default

-The default way to run the tests is to copy Clarinet.toml.default to Clarinet.toml.
+The default way to run the tests is to copy Clarinet.default.toml to Clarinet.toml.

 This will run the tests against the two deployed contracts;